rmoorman/build/buildout/zenoss/trunk/README.txt

     - http://www.slideshare.net/aclark/zenoss-buildout

 XXX This is currently in development and not working properly yet,
-    but a stable buildout is coming Real Soon Now™
+    but a stable buildout is coming Real Soon Now(TM).

     If you'd like to experiment with the status quo, please try the following: